Mtang000/100-Days-of-AI-Engineering./README.md

 Weak point : Same as the others, if provided with wrong input data the model doesnt predicts the score within 1 to 100.

+*Day 8 - Updated the Day 7's code to user interactive.
+Now the model trains in the loop for 500 times and the user can set both the variable ( hours study and coffe consumed ).
+i have also added ValueError so now the weak point is fixed, it doesnt allow to enter negative or unrealistic values anymore.